Tender vs. Client vs. Internal Exports

 Why: when something looks wrong, the breakdown sheet tells you whether it’s a bad rate, a wrong quantity, or a stale supplier price.

-- A subcontractor I want to price my work → tender pack, rates off.
+- A subcontractor pricing my work → tender pack, rates off.

 - A client deciding whether to award me the job → client pack, rates on, breakdowns off.